-Component Explanation Scalix Web Access (SWA) Web-based client interface through which users can send and retrieve e-mail, calendar items, and more.
+Component Explanation Scalix Management Agent Manages calls between the Scalix Management Console (SAC) and its associated servers.
+Required component when the Scalix Management Console is used.
+If you do not intend to use Scalix Management Console to manage users, you need not install the Scalix Manage- ment Agent.
+Component must be on same computer as the Scalix Server component.
+Scalix Web Access (SWA) Web-based client interface through which users can send and retrieve e- mail, calendar items, and more.
 Optional component when using clients other than Scalix Web Access to access e-mail.
-Three parts: Management Server, Scalix Management Console (SAC), and Scalix Management Agent.
+Scalix Management Services Three parts: Management Server, Scalix Management Console (SAC), and Scalix Management Agent.
 Web-based interface with which the system administrator can manage user accounts, groups, distribution lists, servers, and more.
 Optional but recommended component so that you can use the Web interface to administer Scalix.
 Can be installed in front-end, back-end, or stand-alone.
-Scalix Management Services Scalix Management Console (SAC) is a browser-based application that enables most day-to-day system administration tasks on a Scalix messaging system.
+Scalix Management Console (SAC) is a browser-based application that enables most day-to- day system administration tasks on a Scalix messaging system.
 It can be accessed with a compatible browser on either Windows or Linux workstations.
 It provides access to a range of Scalix server options, including user account management, starting and stopping server services, administering queues, public distribution lists, and changing low-level server configuration settings.
 It also provides system monitoring to assess the status of processes and resources.
 Scalix Text Extractors Full-text extractors extract text from Portable Document Format (PDF) documents.
 Full-text indexing for common attachment types, such as Word, Excel, and PowerPoint.
 Optional component in Scalix Enterprise Edition and Scalix Business Edition.
 Install on same computer as Scalix Server component.
 Scalix Search and Index Service Web-based application that accesses Scalix Web Access' search indexes.
 Optional component, but normally installed with Scalix Server component.
-Scalix Mobile Client Enables Web-based access for hand-held devices to access mailbox services.
+Scalix Activesync Enables access for hand-held devices to access mailbox services.
 Optional component.